jos-ter/jos-ter.github.io/README.md

-# jos-ter.github.io
+# orozone.github.io
-Welcome to the Demo Grant Bank.
+Welcome to the orozone.
-Check [your account](https://jos-ter.github.io "Demo Grant Bank") anytime and anywhere.
+Check [your account](https://orozone.github.io "Oro Zone") anytime and anywhere.

-Shall we make it an open source thing?
+Shall we make it open source?

-Personally I was thinking:
 -accounts: username, password, products/services, geographic coordinate, verification from other peers.
 -overview: map/network/index with all accounts/products/services and public projects.
 -funtions: transfer money, propose public project.

-Any enthousiast programmers?